joshharbaugh/media-rank/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Future Updates

+Outlines improvements that are on the roadmap for future releases.
+These updates are intended to enhance user experience, expand media coverage, and introduce new ways to interact with your rankings and profile.

+1. Music (track, albums, artist) search and Rankings
+2. Drag & Drop ranking changes (move rankings around manually)
+3. Family Profiles
+4. User settings
+5. Unit & Integration Tests

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.